open-courses-statistics-data-science/reproducible-data-analysis/README.md

 # Rebuilding presentation
 (Note mainly to self.)
 If you want to rebuild the presentation run: `pandoc -t revealjs -s -o reproducible_analysis.html reproducible_analysis.md -V revealjs-url=reveal.js/ -V  theme=oxrse`

+# Notes for next time
+- Exercise is too complex for a half-day lecture: either make a simpler exercise for the half day course or make the course a full day
+- Create a makefile specific problem where we walk through using it
+- Talk about functional programming and data analysis: e.g. tidyverse and pandas